 Senior Lecturer

 Melissa’s research focuses on the ways in which liberal democracy can be challenged, sustained, and enriched in a digitising world.
-Within this remit, her research explores extremist ideologies, political violence, disinformation, and foreign interference.
+Within this remit, her current research explores extremist ideologies and political violence.

 Melissa has published in Information, Communication & Society, New Media & Society, the Australian Journal of Political Science, Journal of Cyber Policy, Policy and Society, and the Australian Journal of International Affairs.
 She is the author of a monograph, Writing Russia: the Discursive Construction of AnOther Nation (2020), and editor of the book Digital (Dis)Information Operations (2025).